cwells/taskgraph/README.md

         return self.person
 ```

-Realizing that this must be hand-curated by the developer to ensure proper execution order vs simply declaring dependencies
-in the decorator and calling `task.run()` makes the benefits becomes more apparent.

 Additional opportunities
 ------------------------
-In addition to this, many of the classes leverage the pattern of modifying shared mutable state (e.g. directly modifying `self.record`).
+In addition to this, many of the classes leverage the pattern of modifying
-Methods should be refactored to return values rather than directly modifying a shared object.
+shared mutable state (e.g. directly modifying `self.record`).
+Methods should be
+refactored to return values rather than directly modifying a shared object.

-Conceptually, there's no difference between class-scoped shared mutable state and globally-scoped shared mutable state.
-The same issues that
+Conceptually, there's no difference between class-scoped shared mutable state
+and globally-scoped shared mutable state.
+The same issues that plague
-plague globally-scoped mutable state are also present with class-scoped mutable state; they differ only in scale.
-Shared mutable state
+globally-scoped mutable state are also present with class-scoped mutable state;
-is an anti-pattern that should be avoided.
-It makes parallelization impossible, hides data changes in side-effects, and generally encourages
+they differ only in scale.
+Shared mutable state is an anti-pattern that should
+be avoided.
+It makes parallelization impossible, hides data changes in
-write-only code.
+side-effects, and generally encourages write-only code.

-Refactoring the methods to be decorated with `task.requires` to be more functional likely allows for parallelization of some portion of
+Refactoring the methods to be decorated with `task.requires` to be more
+functional likely allows for parallelization of some portion of the current
-the current code.
+code.